 Parents / carers with pre-school children can find information about nurseries, toddler groups and pre-schools from the Family Information Service (listed above).
-Alternatively, contact: Wickford Triangle Children's Centre - http://www.essexcentre.info/Triangle or Highcliffe Children's Centre - http://www.essexcentre.info/Highcliffe also offers a range of activities for Under 5s and their careers.
-More information can be found on their website.
+Alternatively, contact: Wickford Triangle Children's Centre - Tel: 01268 763712 or Highcliffe Children's Centre - Tel: 01268 574486 also offers a range of activities for Under 5s and their careers.
+Contact the centre for more information.